rezahusain/rubric/sdf/final-project/technical.md

 ## Documentation
 - [ ] Is the README up to date and clear?
-- [ ] Does the README.md give users a detailed description of the project?
+- [ ] Does the README give developers a detailed description of the project?
-- [ ] Includes title, description, install steps, contribution guidelines and anything else that might be helpful.
+- [ ] Does the README include installation steps, contribution guidelines, and other relevant technical information? (to help developers joining the team quickly familiarize themselves with the codebase)
-- [ ] Formatted using Markdown
+- [ ] Is the README formatted using Markdown?
+- [ ] Is the repository name relevant to the project?

+### Bonus
-- [ ] May include screenshots or diagrams if applicable
+- [ ] Does the README link to screenshots or diagrams? (eg erd)

 ### Score (/5):